wp-plugins/wp-google-maps/readme.txt

 * Choose from four Google maps types: roadmap, terrain, satellite and hybrid
 * Define your own width, height and zoom level for your Google Map
 * Add animations to your map markers!
+* Store locator functionality
+* Add Polygons to your Map
+* Add Polylines / Routes to your map
 * Create a map in less than a 30 seconds!
 * No advertising or links
 * Latest Google Maps API (V3)